 NRS 200.481 of Nevada law defines battery as any willful and unlawful use of force or violence upon the person of another.
-Examples of battery include punching, kicking, strangling, stabbing, shooting or throwing items at a person.
-Battery is often associated with the crime of assault, which NRS 200.471 defines as unlawfully attempting to use physical force against another person or intentionally placing another person in reasonable apprehension of immediate bodily harm.
-The penalties for battery can range depending on the exact situation of the battery case.
-Some battery situations and their penalties are listed below:
+Examples of this charge include punching, kicking, strangling, stabbing, shooting, or throwing items at a person.
+This case is often associated with the crime of assault, which NRS 200.471 defines as unlawfully attempting to use physical force against another person or intentionally placing another person in reasonable apprehension of immediate bodily harm.
+The penalties for the charge can range depending on the exact situation of the case.
+Some situations and their penalties are listed below:

 - Use of a deadly weapon: Nevada considers this type of battery to be a Category B felony and will result in a minimum of 2 years in prison as well as up to a $10,000 fine.